Evidence-aligned programs • Outcome tracking

 4) Measure What Matters

-- Diet quality (HEI), food security status, weight/BP; HbA1c or time-in-range for diabetes cohorts.
+- Diet quality (HEI), food security status, weight, and blood pressure; HbA1c or time-in-range for diabetes cohorts.

-- Utilization: ED visits, unplanned admissions; program persistence.
+- Utilization metrics: emergency department visits, unplanned admissions, and program persistence.

 Fast onboarding • Evidence-aligned programs • Outcome tracking